murilopolese/murilopolese/content/workshops/2016-08-01-fast-prototypyng-berghs.md

 ---
 title: "Fast Prototyping: Berghs"
 cover: '/workshops/berghs-2016-08_01.jpg'
-excerpt: "Joe Coppard invited my friend Paulo Barcelos and me to give a lecture about techniques and tools for rapid prototyping to another class at Berghs School of Communication.
-This time we updated the content and tools to focus even more on how to integrate and hack new technologies introduced into students creative workflow."
+excerpt: "My friend Paulo Barcelos and I got invited again to give a lecture about techniques and tools for rapid prototyping at Berghs School of Communication.
+This time we updated the content and tools to focus even more on how to integrate and hack new technologies."
 tags:
 - '2016'
 ---